Skip to content

 Photo courtesy of the Historic Costume & Textiles Collection at Ohio State University

-At the time of her dissertation, her research focus was the bacteriology of tuberculosis, an area of significant health implications to the United States at that time.
+At the time of her dissertation, her research focus was the bacteriology of tuberculosis, an area of significant health implications to the United States.
 At that time, tuberculosis was the second leading cause of death, and the cure was still over a decade away.
 Her bacteriological studies contributed to the work that would one day lead to eradicating the disease.

 Upon graduation, Dr. Moore was hired by another noted African-American microbiologist, Dr. Hildrus A. Poindexter, to join him in the already well-established Howard University Medical School.
 Brought on to help reconstruct the pre-clinical division, Dr. Moore quickly became a popular professor, known as "Rem" to her students and colleagues.
 When Dr. Poindexter entered military service in 1945, Dr. Moore was selected as acting head Head of the Department of Bacteriology until 1955, and served as Head until 1960, becoming the first female to head any department at Howard.
 One of her first acts as Head was to change the name to the Department of Microbiology, but her legacies also include significant contributions in the study of blood types, immunology, dental caries, and the reaction of specific pathogens to different classes of antibiotics.
 After stepping down as Head in 1960, Dr. Moore continued as professor emerita until her retirement in 1971.